ecward/RCV_course/README.md

-  Werling to generate a vast amount of candidate trajectories than can later be evaluated according to cost functions based on safety, comfort, progress etc. A big part will be to find suitable cost functions and integrate with the behavioural layer and risk evaluation methods developed by Erik.
+  Werling to generate a vast amount of candidate trajectories than can later be evaluated according to cost functions based on safety, comfort, progress etc. A big part will be to find suitable cost functions and integrate with the behavioral layer and risk evaluation methods developed by Erik.

 * Silvia: Deep understanding of state of the art computer vision algorithms for